awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 ### To create the Amazon VPC table<a name="to-create-the-vpc-table"></a>

 1. Copy and paste the following DDL statement into the Athena console\.
+This query specifies `ROW FORMAT DELIMITED` and omits specifying a SerDe\.
+This means that the query uses the [LazySimpleSerDe for CSV, TSV, and Custom\-Delimited Files](lazy-simple-serde.md)\.
+In addition, in this query, fields are terminated by a space\.

-1. Modify the `LOCATION 's3://your_log_bucket/prefix/'` to point to the S3 bucket that contains your log data\.
+1. Modify the `LOCATION 's3://your_log_bucket/prefix/AWSLogs/{subscribe_account_id}/vpcflowlogs/{region_code}'` to point to the S3 bucket that contains your log data\.

    ```
    CREATE EXTERNAL TABLE IF NOT EXISTS vpc_flow_logs (
-     ts string,
      version int,
      account string,
      interfaceid string,